 And that begs the question, why is Circus Circus so cheap?
 Is it actually a decent resort?
 I decided to stay at the hotel and find out.

-Circus Circus is cheap because it’s one of the oldest hotels on the Las Vegas strip.
+Why is Circus Circus Las Vegas so Cheap?
+Circus Circus is cheap because it’s one of the oldest hotels on the Las Vegas Strip.
 The rooms are outdated and lack the amenities offered by the top Las Vegas resorts.
-Circus Circus is also isolated on the north end of the strip, far away from most of the other casinos.
+Circus Circus is also isolated on the north end of the Strip, far away from most of the other casinos.

 Although Circus Circus is outdated compared to many of the other Las Vegas resorts, there’s no denying it offers the best prices.
 Let’s take a deeper look at why Circus Circus is so cheap, and whether or not it’s worth booking a room.